Voiasis/JennyChan/README.md

 # JennyChan
 This is some Discord bot I made to help me learn Java.
-Not very useful yet.
+Not very useful yet..

 What it can do so far:
 - Reply to mention
 - List commands
 - Show bot uptime
 - Show users avatar
+- Add reaction to message
 - Say command
 - Reply to messages
 - Edit messages the bot has sent